 The purpose of this committee is to identify MOA Deed Restrictions violations and establish a program for enforcement.

 The purpose of this committee is to identify problems with Michaywe roads and develop solutions by proactively working with the Otsego County Road Commission, the local township governments, the Michaywé Board, and Michaywé Members.

 The purpose of this committee is to review site plans, building plans and specifications for new construction or additions to existing structures using the Master Deed Restrictions and the MOA Building Manual to evaluate plans submitted for approval.

 The purpose of this committee is to work within the community to coordinate the various social activities, which (a) function in the name of the Association, (b) use the facilities owned by the Association, and/or (c) require financial support, either directly or indirectly, from the Association.

 THE DEADLINE TO APPLY FOR A 2014 LOT CONSOLIDATION HAS PASSED.
 Applications submitted at this time will be considered for the billing year 2015.
 The deadline to apply for a 2015 lot consolidation is Friday September 12, 2014.
 Applications received after this date will not be eligible for the dues reduction in 2015.

 File Download: Application & Requirements for Lot Consolidation

 Most of Michaywe has the infrastructure neccessary for homeowners to connect and receive natural gas.
-If you do not currently have natural gas and would like to know if it is available and how much it will cost, please contact Carole Van Damme at DTE.
-Her direct line is 231-590-0252.
+If you do not currently have natural gas and would like to know if it is available and how much it will cost, please contact the Residential Service & Alterations Team at DTE.
+Their phone number is 800-533-6220.